terminal42/contao-inserttags/README.md

 # terminal42/contao-inserttags

 Adds a back end module to define your custom insert tags.
-You can limit an insert tag to certain pages, show it to guests, or only for the logged in frontend users.
+You can limit an insert tag to certain pages, show it to guests only, or restrict it to certain logged in front end member groups.

 ## Upgrade from version 1.x